Stephen V of Hungary: Childhood (1239–1245)

 Stephen was the eighth child and first son of King Béla IV of Hungary and his wife, Maria, a daughter of Theodore I Lascaris, Emperor of Nicaea.
 He was born in 1239.
-Archbishop Robert of Esztergom baptised him on 18 October.
+Archbishop of Esztergom Robert baptised him on 18 October.
 The child, heir apparent from birth, was named after Saint Stephen, the first King of Hungary.

-Béla and his family, including Stephen, fled to Zagreb after the Mongols had annihilated the royal army in the Battle of Mohi on 11 April 1241.
+Béla IV and his family, including Stephen, fled to Zagreb after the Mongols had annihilated the royal army in the Battle of Mohi on 11 April 1241.
 The Mongols crossed the frozen Danube in February 1242 and the royal family ran off as far as the well-fortified Dalmatian town of Trogir.
 The King and his family returned from Dalmatia after the Mongols unexpectedly withdrew from Hungary in March.